Margaret A. McManus, MHS

 Dr. Patience White, medical consultant at The National Alliance to Advance Adolescent Health and co-director of Got Transition, is an adult and pediatric rheumatologist and professor emeritus of medicine and pediatrics at the George Washington University School of Medicine and Health Sciences.
 She is an internationally recognized expert in the field of transition and has written numerous articles on the subject, including coauthoring the AAP/AAFP/ACP Clinical Report on Health Care Transition.
 Dr. White completed a doctor of medicine degree from Harvard Medical School, a Robert Wood Johnson Health Policy fellowship, and a master's degree in Education from George Washington University Graduate School of Education and Human Development.

 Jodi Shorr, MS

 Jodi Shorr, Administrative Director for The National Alliance to Advance Adolescent Health, is responsible for administrative and financial operations.
 With over 15 years of administrative experience, Ms. Shorr recently worked with the Ohio Innocence Project in Cincinnati as the Administrative Director.
-She received a Masters of Science degree from Northern Arizona University in Criminology and Criminal Justice and a Bachelors of Sciences degree from Indiana University in Applied Health Sciences.
+She received a master's degree in Science from Northern Arizona University in Criminology and Criminal Justice and a bachelor's degree in Sciences from Indiana University in Applied Health Sciences.